danielhsu2014/GDT-VLSM/README.md

 > **CVPR 2026 Submission (Anonymous)**
 > Repository for the paper *“Generative Digital Twins: Vision-Language Simulation Models for Executable Industrial Systems.”*
-> This repository contains training scripts, configuration files, and environment specifications for the fine-tuning and full-retraining experiments of **StarCoder2-7B** and **TinyLLaMA-1.1B** within the proposed VLSM framework.

 ---